bryce-marshall/firebase-bridge/packages/auth-context/assets/README.md

 You can pass a single provider or an array of providers:

 - When multiple providers are supplied, a generated token's `firebase.sign_in_provider` defaults to the **first** provider in the `providers` array.
-- You can override the effective sign-in provider for a specific context/token by setting the `signInProvider` field on `AuthContextOptions` / `AuthTokenOptions`.
+- You can override the effective sign-in provider for a specific context/token (such as when invoking an http function) by setting the `signInProvider` field on `AuthContextOptions` / `AuthTokenOptions`.

 For example: